ksrajath7/React-Youtube-Clone/README.md

 ## Youtube Clone React App

-This project is an easy summary of how I used React Router Dom and Material Icons in a React web application.
+This project is an easy summary of how I used React Router Dom, React Hooks and Material Icons to create a responsive react web application.

 ### LIVE DEMO